GoogleCloudPlatform/click-to-deploy-solutions/cloud-armor-demo/README.md

 # Cloud Armor Demo

-This example deploys a web application called [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/), and expose it to the internet by using a Global Load Balancer protected with Cloud Armor.
+This example deploys a web application called [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/), and exposes it to the internet by using a Global Load Balancer protected with Cloud Armor.

 ## Architecture